wvanderwey/ROP/ROP-output-details.md

 * IGH a directory for immunoglobulin heavy locus profile
 * IGK a directory for IGK IGK immunoglobulin kappa locus
 * IGL a directory for immunoglobulin lambda locus profile

+TCR directory contains:

+* TCRA a directory for T cell receptor alpha locus
+* TCRB a directory for T cell receptor beta locus
+* TCRD a directory for T cell receptor gamma locus
+* TCRG a directory for T cell receptor delta locus